YolineB/hb-manji/README.md

 ### About Me 🧘‍♀️

 Hi!
 My name is Yoline, and I am excited to share Manji.
-Manji is my first full-stack web application that built in 4-weeks that I built while attending Hackbright, a software engineering fellowship.
+Manji is my first full-stack web application that I built in 4-weeks while attending Hackbright, a software engineering fellowship.

 Let's connect via [Linkedin](https://www.linkedin.com/in/yolineb/)!